 Georgia Capital is fully committed to provide equal opportunities as an employer and prohibits unlawful and unfair discrimination.
-We believe that there are great benefits to be gained from having a diverse and varied workforce.
-Although we do not set specific diversity targets at Georgia Capital level, we seek to ensure that our corporate culture and policies create an inclusive work environment that helps to bring out the best in our employees.
-Georgia Capital’s Diversity Policy establishes, a commitment to eliminating unlawful and unfair discrimination and values the differences that a diverse workforce brings to the organisation.
+We believe that there are great benefits to be gained from having a diverse workforce.
+Although we do not set specific diversity targets at Georgia Capital level, we seek to ensure that our corporate culture and policies, particularly our HR policies, create an inclusive work environment that helps to bring out the best in our employees.
+Georgia Capital’s Diversity Policy establishes a commitment to eliminating unlawful and unfair discrimination and values the differences that a diverse workforce brings to the organisation.
 The Board embraces diversity in all its forms.
 Diversity of gender, social and ethnic backgrounds, cognitive and personal strengths and balance in terms of skills, experience, independence and knowledge, amongst other factors, will be taken into consideration when seeking to make any new appointment within the business, whether an employee, client, supplier or contractor.
-On 31 December 2020, Georgia Capital, as an investment holding company, had a total of 21,446 employees across the Group, of which 14,374 are females and 7,072 are males.
+On 31 December 2020, Georgia Capital, as an investment holding company, had a total of 44 employees, of which 26 are females, and 18 are males.

 Human Rights Policy

-The Human Resources Policy is an integral part of the employee on-boarding package at each business level.
-It is available for employees and the updates are communicated electronically.
+The Human Resources Policy is an integral part of the employee on-boarding package at each business level with updates communicated electronically.
 The Human Rights Policy is part of the Human Resources Policy and covers the following: